Nikon D5 vs Panasonic G80

 Studio photographers will appreciate that the Nikon D5 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the D5 and the G80 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5 or the Panasonic G80 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.